coleifer/peewee/docs/peewee/framework_integration.rst

 3. Find the hook that runs after every request (success and error both).
 4. Call ``db.close()`` there if the connection is open.

-Any WSGI or ASGI middleware that wraps the application callable can also manage this:
+Any WSGI middleware that wraps the application callable can also manage this:

 .. code-block:: python